solliancenet/tech-immersion-data-ai/data-exp5/README.md

     ![Selecting trigger now](media/35-trigger-now.png)

-3. Select **Monitor** from the tabs on the left.
+3. Select **Monitor** from the menu tabs on the left.
 Watch the status of your pipeline as it runs.
 Select **Refresh** at any point to update the listing.
 It should take **about 7 minutes** to completely execute your pipeline.

-4. When the pipeline has completed, navigate to the `tech-immersion` resource group, select the `samplefiles` storage account and select Blobs and then the `data` folder.
+4. When the pipeline has completed, navigate to the `tech-immersion-XXXXX` resource group, select the `samplefiles` storage account and select **Blobs** and then the `data` folder.

     ![Select blobs in the Azure Storage account](media/37-select-blobs.png)